SeshadriRC/ansible-zero-to-hero/Day-06/01-prereq.md

 openssl rand -base64 2048 > vault.pass
 ```

-2. Add your AWS credentials using the below vault command
+2. Add your AWS credentials using the below vault command.

+- Generate a Access key and Secret Access key and store it in below file

 ```
 ansible-vault create group_vars/all/pass.yml --vault-password-file vault.pass